No change again in Nebraska unemployment rate: 2.8 percent

 LINCOLN, Neb.
-(AP) — The Nebraska Labor Department says the state’s preliminary April unemployment rate matches the March and February rate of 2.8 percent.
+(AP) — Nebraska’s preliminary unemployment rate for April matched the rate in March and February of 2.8 percent, the state reported Friday.

-The department said in a news release Friday that the rate is down a tenth of a point from the 2.9 percent of April 2017.

-Last month’s rate also remained well below the U.S. figure, which dropped to 3.9 percent from 4.1 percent in March.
+The Nebraska Labor Department said in a news release that the rate was down a tenth of a point from the 2.9 percent of April 2017.
+Last month’s rate also remained well below the national figure, which dropped to 3.9 percent from 4.1 percent in March.

-Nebraska Labor Commissioner John Albin says manufacturing employment in the state has risen to prerecession levels.
+“In the last two months, manufacturing has reached prerecession employment levels,” said state Labor Commissioner John Albin.
+“Manufacturing is an important component of Nebraska’s economy that accounts for nearly 10 percent of nonfarm jobs.”

 Most Read Business Stories